Morlanrith/TRRA/README.md

 New Accessories: Two new accessories which are designed to improve the players melee and ranged damage output.
 They can be constructed from the current class emblems.

-New Resource - Dust: A new resource based on the substance from the original series, these crystals will spawn throughout the world upon defeating Plantera.
-(NOTE: CONDITION CHANGED FROM MECH BOSSES TO PLANTERA)
+New Resource - Dust: A new resource based on the substance from the original series, these crystals will spawn throughout the world upon defeating Skeletron.

 New NPC: A new town NPC that sells a variety of Dust related items which are required to craft the various weapons and ammo, as well as produce more Dust.